-A Trust's Reported NHS financial performance position is derived from its Retained surplus/(Deficit), but adjusted for the followingb) Donated assets are now shown as income and are not considered part of the organisation's operating position.
+A Trust's Reported NHS financial performance position is derived from its Retained surplus/(Deficit), but adjusted for the following-

+- a) impairments to land & buildings due to change in market prices.
+An impairment charge is not considered part of the organisation's operating position. - b) Donated assets are now shown as income and are not considered part of the organisation's operating position.